TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 41/Isaiah 41.14.md

 ---

-Fear not, thou worm Jacob, and ye men of Israel; I will help thee, saith Jehovah, and thy Redeemer is the Holy One of Israel.
+Don't be afraid, you worm Jacob, and you men of Israel.
+I will help you," says Yahweh, "and your Redeemer is the Holy One of Israel.